thekage91/web-snp/TesinaCeccanti/Slides/Presentation.md

 \vspace{1mm}

-Avery demostrated that this substance was DNA, but as?
+Avery demostrated that this substance was DNA.
+How?

 \begin{figure}[ht!]
 	\centering